-If the student does not provide a reason or provides an original choice related to the prompt, SAY: Why do you want to play with [student's choice]?
+If the student does not provide a reason or provides an original choice related to the prompt, SAY: Why do you like [student's choice]?

 If the student indicates both options, SAY: Which one?
-Blocks or puzzles?
+Cookies or popcorn?
 If the student indicates neither option, SAY: Why not?